MicrosoftDocs/powerquery-docs/powerquery-docs/best-practices.md

 ---
 # Best practices when working with Power Query

-Lorem
+Below are some tips and tricks to make the most out of your data wrangling experience in Power Query

-## Use the best connector for your task
+## Choose the right connector

 Power Query offers a vast number of data connectors ranging from data sources such as TXT, CSV, and Excel files, to databases such as Microsoft SQL Server and popular SaaS services such as Microsoft Dynamics 365 and Salesforce.
 If you don't see your data source listed in the *Get Data* window, you can always use the ODBC or OLEDB connector to connect to your data source.